Vinicius-Santoro/42-formation-lvl2-11.cub3d/README.md

 Project 11: Cub3D - Eleventh project for the formation of software engineers at school 42 São Paulo.

-- This project is about creat a RayCaster.
+- This project is inspired by the world-famous Wolfenstein 3D game.
+Our goal is to create a raycaster.

 #### This project was like this:
 ![philo](https://user-images.githubusercontent.com/83036509/195736506-28f72fd7-3b88-48f3-8b93-01e2c5648938.gif)